Piotr1215/terraform-aks/README.md

-# Prepare Azure resources and setup for cluster creation
+# Deploy AKS cluster using terraform and Azure CLI

 This guide is based on [Tutorial: Create a Kubernetes cluster with Azure Kubernetes Service using Terraform](https://docs.microsoft.com/en-us/azure/terraform/terraform-create-k8s-cluster-with-tf-and-aks)